khalidl/travelogue/README.md

 ## Getting started
 If you're not entirely familiar with Kirby, then it's best to quickly go through the following little guide: [Getting started](http://getkirby.com/docs/getting-started).
 After that download [Kirby](http://getkirby.com/downloads), unzip the contents and read the included readme.

-You will now have Kirby folder with a basic installation and its standard theme.
+You will now have a Kirby folder with a basic installation and its standard theme.
 From that folder delete the following **three** subfolders:
 - `/assets`
 - `/content `
 - `/site`